Excursions & Tours

-Paddleboard & Kayaking on Cape Cod & the Islands
+Paddleboard & Kayaking on Cape Cod, Plymouth, & the Islands

 By: Marguerite Wiser

-The miles of shoreline, protected harbors and bays, access to the open ocean waters, and wealth of marshes, ponds, and rivers make Cape Cod and the Islands a paddler’s paradise.
-For an adventure with a workout and a chance to get out on the water under your own power, join a kayaking or stand-up paddleboard tour, or rent the equipment and set out on your own!
+The miles of shoreline, protected harbors and bays, access to the open ocean waters, and wealth of marshes, ponds, and rivers make Cape Cod, Plymouth, and the Islands a paddler’s paradise.
+For an adventure with a workout and a chance to get out on the water under your own power, join a kayaking or stand-up paddleboard tour, or if you;re a confident paddler, consider renting the equipment and setting out on your own!

 If you’re new to the area or to paddling or want to learn more about the landscapes you are paddling through, a guided tour might be for you.
 Guides select a location that matches the weather conditions and your group’s skill level and interest.
 Usually meeting you at the launch site, guides come ready with all the equipment you’ll need to have a great time.
 They can show you the ropes of paddling, and help you hone your technique.
 Equipped with knowledge about the area, guides share insights into the ecosystems you are paddling through and can help you spot and identify wildlife.
 The tours are fun, peaceful, and relaxed!

 Stand-up paddleboarding is taking Cape Cod by storm and is a favorite activity of many visitors!
 Get your balance atop the board and enjoy the up-close and personal view of the area.
 Glide through rivers, ponds, marshes, and bays from a paddleboard, or enjoy one of the yoga and fitness classes offered from atop a board!
 Many tour companies offer sunset or full moon tours for those looking to see the sun set from the water.
 A few outfits even offer ‘glow’ paddleboard adventures, allowing visitors to watch the sun set or moon rise from the water, paddling back with glowing multicolor LED lights attracting fish and squid under their boards!